 - Think before buying an expensive textbook.
 Seriously, I never used Minna No Nihongo and now I’m trying to sell it on eBay for a lot less than what I bought it for.
 It was not worth it.
 Phrase books are cheaper and more useful BUT make sure they are written by or at least checked by natives for mistakes.
 I got given the Berlitz Japanese Phrase Book and they actually had a typo in one of their sentences, “いホテルを教えてください。” Seriously?!

 - Don’t have multiple versions of the same Anki card that just “switch” the front and back.
 This is pointless and inefficient.

 - Buy reading material really early on, in fact screw that, buy it NOW.
 This post should get you started.
 The closer you are to Japanese text, the more likely you are to pick it up and read it.

 - Don’t bother talking to “language partners” until you actually have a good grasp on the language.
-According to research done by Krashen (and discussed in The Natural Approach on Amazon), speaking does not help language acquisition.
+According to research done by Krashen (and discussed in The Natural Approach), speaking does not help language acquisition.
 Unless you are lucky to find someone who is happy with just listening to each other speak their native tongues, don’t bother wasting your time.
 Everything about this “We mainly talk in English, I have been speaking Japanese more with my other language exchanges on LINE which is good.” is really bad by the way.
 I quickly learned later that I was just hurting myself and I needed to shut up before I made it worse.
 I put some of the mistakes I make now down to my stupidity during the early stages where I thought that outputting was a good thing.